 Presbyterian World Mission supports Christian witness and service in the Czech Republic through partner churches and organizations and through our mission personnel, who work closely with these partners.
 Our mission co-workers there work with the Evangelical Church of Czech Brethren, which has more than 100,000 members in the country.
 The church operates 32 Diaconal Centers that offer extensive and much-needed social services for the impoverished.

-The members of our partner churches are recovering from the effect of 50 years of Communism on their sense of mission, leadership and lay involvement and on their search to foster and renew international and ecumenical cooperation.
-They also need our assistance and solidarity in dealing with rapid changes in education, health care, environmental issues and social equality.
+The members of our partner church are recovering from the effects of 50 years of Communist rule in the Czech Republic.
+They need our assistance and solidarity in dealing with rapid changes in education, health care, environmental issues and social equality.
 They must find new places in society in their relationships to government and politics.